 Gyros

-A bit like a kebab, a gyro is a typical Greek sandwich.
-It consists of pieces of meat (usually chicken, pork, lamb, or beef) cooked on a rotisserie and wrapped in a flatbread or pita along with salad, onions, and a variety of sauces.
+Similar to a kebab, gyros is a traditional Greek sandwich made with rotisserie-cooked meat (usually chicken, pork, lamb, or beef) wrapped in flatbread or pita with salad, onions, and sauces.

 Baklava